Dalang, South Kordofan: Geography

 Dilling is located about 160 km south of El Obeid, the state capital of North Kordofan State.
 The town has a lake in the northeastern part of the same name.
 An asphalted road links Dilling to Khartoum via Kosti and El Obeid, and another all-season road links Dilling to Kadugli.
 There is a railway station in the north of the town on a branch line to Debeibat.
 Dilling Airport is to the southeast of the town.

 Demography

 The town is inhabited mainly by Nuba (especially the Ajang such as the Dilling tribe, the Gulfan tribe, the Kodor tribe, the Dabatnah tribe, the Kortalah tribe, the Kadro tribe, the Nyimang), the Fellata, the Hawazma Arabs, the Birged tribe, and many other tribes from north and middle Sudan.
 The Nuba group from whom the town takes its name, the Dilling, now constitute the majority of the population.

+The War in Sudan (2023)

+The city was captured and is occupied by The Sudan People's Liberation Movement–North (al-Hilu faction) during the War in Sudan (2023).
+The town was later recaptured by the Sudanese army.
+In February 2025, the SAF pushed back the SPLM-N from the south of the city, opening up the road to Kadugli.
+As of 25 February 2025, the Sudanese army controls Dilling while RSF remains north of the city.

 Economy

 The main economic activity is trade.
 Other citizens work for the government, are engaged in agriculture or cattle breeding, or work on leather or metal work crafts.
 Dilling is the home of Dilling University.